apptainer/singularity-userdocs/reproducible_scif_apps.rst

 You obviously can’t have them at separate times.
-You’d have to source some custom environment file (that you make on your own) and it gets hard easily with issues of using shell and sourcing.
+You’d have to source some custom environment file (that you make on your own) and it gets confusing with issues of using shell and sourcing the container.
 We don’t know who the best guy is!
 You probably get the general idea.
-Without internal organization and modularity:
+Without consistent internal organization and modularity the following may result:

 -  You have to do a lot of manual work to expose the different software to the user via a custom runscript (and be a generally decent